alinex/node-database/README.md

   return cb err if err
 ```

-Call after method (2) with using the db instance:
+Call with method (2) using the db instance:

 ``` coffee
 database.instance 'my-database', (err, db) ->